Aboriginal and Torres Strait Islander communities

 The Eora Journey is a visionary project that celebrates the living culture of the Aboriginal and Torres Strait Islander communities in Sydney.
 Eora means 'the people' in the Gadigal language, so the Eora Journey is 'the people's journey'.

-The City consulted widely with the community when we developed the Sustainable Sydney 2030 vision and the feedback called for better recognition of Aboriginal and Torres Strait Islander culture and heritage.
-This led to the Eora Journey, which is made up of 4 key projects:
+The City consulted widely with the community when we developed the Sustainable Sydney 2030 vision and the feedback called for better recognition of Aboriginal and Torres Strait Islander culture and heritage, which led to the Eora Journey.

 The Eora Journey builds on existing work undertaken by the City to celebrate our Aboriginal and Torres Strait Islander history, culture and community.
 In June 2011 the City published the free booklet, Barani Barrabugu (Yesterday Tomorrow), a historical walking tour that takes in more than 60 sites around Sydney significant to Aboriginal people.
 Visit the Sydney Barani website (go to Links) to download a copy.